Tony Ferguson: Ultimate Fighting Championship

 Ferguson officially made his UFC debut at the Ultimate Fighter 13 Finale against Ramsey Nijem to determine the winner of The Ultimate Fighter 13.
 Ferguson defeated Nijem by knockout in the first round to win a UFC contract.
-He also received the Knockout of the Night bonus.
+He also received a $40,000 Knockout of the Night bonus.

 Following his debut, Ferguson returned to lightweight and faced Aaron Riley on September 24, 2011, at UFC 135.
 The fight was stopped after the first round after Riley said he had a broken jaw, resulting in a TKO victory for Ferguson.

 Ferguson then faced MMA veteran Yves Edwards at the Ultimate Fighter 14 Finale.
 Ferguson won via unanimous decision (30–27, 30–27, and 29–28).

 Ferguson was expected to face Dennis Hallman on May 5, 2012, at UFC on Fox: Diaz vs. Miller.
 Hallman pulled out of the bout with an injury and replaced by Thiago Tavares.
 Then, Tavares was forced out of the bout with an injury and replaced by Michael Johnson.
 Ferguson lost the fight by unanimous decision.